LITdevs-archive/VukkyBot/CONTRIBUTING.md

 Commands are stored in the "commands" folder.

+### Exports
+`name` and `description` are required metadata.

+`dcPermissions` is an array with all the Discord permissions the bot needs to run the command.

+`args` is a boolean, which if set to true means that the command requires arguments.

+`guildOnly` is a boolean, which if set to true means that the command can only be ran in guilds.

+`cooldown` is an integer, which is the cooldown for the command in seconds.

+`mysql` is a boolean, which if set to true means that the command requires MySQL to be enabled in the VukkyBot settings.

 ### Adding new commands

 Let's make a new command called `vukkylove`, which will respond with an embed saying "Vukky loves you!".